 Since the shareholders (with pledged shares) of a nominee company are local companies, they follow the minimum capital requirements of local companies.
 This allows the investor to choose how much capital is required.

 Find more information in our article about using nominee shareholders in Indonesia the safe way.

 Outsourced operations model means that instead of setting up a limited liability company (PT PMA), you conduct business through an overseas office and local administration is done through outsourced services, such as:

 - Staff augmentation

-The outsourced operations model allows foreign company to legally conduct business activities in Indonesia.
+The outsourced operations model allows you to do business activities in Indonesia legally.
 This includes hiring employees, conducting sales, sending money overseas etc. without having to comply with foreign investment regulations.

 Get in touch with our consultants using the form below.
 Let’s discuss the most optimal way for your company to enter Indonesia.